Can Seasonal Allergies Spike Blood Sugar?

 In this article, we will cover why this is, how to manage blood sugar levels during allergy season, and how your diet can help.

-One of the key players in the allergy response is a tiny, yet powerful, molecule called histamine1.
-Researchers discovered histamine in 1932, and since then have well documented its role in almost all physiologic functions.
-Histamine receptors are present within all bodily tissues, but have the highest concentration within the lungs and immune cells, such as basophils and mast cells.
+One of the key players in the allergy response is a tiny yet powerful molecule called histamine.
+Researchers discovered histamine in 1932 and have since documented its role in almost all physiologic functions.
+Histamine receptors are present in all bodily tissues but have the highest concentration in the lungs and immune cells, such as basophils and mast cells.

 Histamine contributes to many things, such as: